jupyter-server/jupyter-resource-usage/CONTRIBUTING.md

    pipenv shell
    ```

-4. Do a dev install of nbresuse and its dependencies
+4. Do a dev install of jupyter-resource-usage and its dependencies

    ```bash
    pip install --editable .[dev]